basemkhirat/dotapp-framework/manual/middlewares.md

 Middleware is now created but is not loaded yet.

-You load middleware globally or in specific route.
+You can load middleware globally or in specific route.

 ## Global Middleware